openshift/ansible-service-broker/docs/using_as_library.md

 ## Extending

 Once we have the dependency installed in our project, how do we use it?
-The Automation Broker will do most if not all of the heavy lifting, but allows the custom registry adapters to be supplied.
+The Automation Broker will do most, if not all, of the heavy lifting, but allows the custom registry adapters to be supplied.
 We can also have our own configuration, custom parameters, just about anything we want since we will have our own `main.go`.